mParticle/docs/src/pages/integrations/braze/event/index.md

 ---

 <aside className='warning'>
-<b>3/28/2022 - 6/14/2022 - Temporary Notice!<br></b>
+<b>10/15/2022 - 2/15/2023 - Temporary Notice!<br></b>
 Customers who use mParticle and Braze on their websites may require some code changes due to an update we are making to the mParticle Braze web kit.
-The web kit, which previously used v2.5.2 of the Braze web SDK, will use Braze SDK 3.5.0 starting on 6/14/2022.
+The web kit, which previously used v3.5.0 of the Braze web SDK, will use Braze SDK 4.2.1 starting on 2/15/2023 on our CDN.

-<b>The Braze web SDK has a few breaking changes and if you load mParticle via snippet/CDN, you should <a href="#breaking-change-for-web---3282022---6142022">follow these instructions to ensure your code continues to work when our changes go live to the CDN on 6/14/2022</a></b>.
+<b>The Braze web SDK has several breaking changes and if you load mParticle via snippet/CDN, you should <a href="#update-to-braze-sdk-version-4-from-version-3---10152022---2152023">follow these instructions to ensure your code continues to work when our changes go live to the CDN on 2/15/2023</a>.
+If you self-host mParticle and the Braze Web Kit via npm, you can update sooner.
+Follow the instructions below whether you self-host or load mParticle via snippet/CDN.</b>.<br/>

+If you are using version 2 of the @mparticle/web-appboy-kit, you will need to <a href="#transition-from-mparticleweb-appboy-kit-to-mparticleweb-braze-kit">transition to @mparticle/web-braze-kit per the instructions here</a> before following the above instructions as well.
 </aside>

 [Braze](https://www.braze.com/) is a comprehensive customer engagement platform that powers relevant experiences between consumers and brands they love.
 Braze helps brands foster human connection through interactive conversations across channels.